A synergistic approach to optical modeling of PCSELs through rigorous methods and the coupled-wave theory: Methodology

-At large hole diameters in the Type I PCSEL, spectral overlap between the degenerate C and D modes and an unidentified resonance prevents a reliable extraction of the corresponding quality factors and, consequently, of the radiation constant $\alpha_{\text{C,D}}$.
-This issue is discussed in more detail in the following section.
+As will be shown with concrete data in the following section, at large hole filling factors ($ff>11\%$) in the Type I PCSEL, spectral overlap between the degenerate C and D modes and an additional broad resonance prevent accurate extraction of the corresponding Q factors and, consequently, the radiation constants $\alpha_{\text{C,D}}$.
+A similar mode-mixing issue arises for mode B at $ff=20\%$.